dolittle/Studio/Source/DevTool/README.md

 * Sorting of items in list of running instances
 * BUG: Refresh issues in application overview
 * UI improvement: Look at Docker desktop - provide a header with Dolittle logo
+* Swap out (C) 2020 dolittle with logo or something

 ## Presentation